Ballyliffin

-Ballyliffin is a small village located at the north-western tip of Inishowen, County Donegal, Ireland.
+Ballyliffin is a village on the R238 road near the north coast of the Inishowen peninsula in County Donegal, Ireland.

 The surrounding landscape includes Pollan Strand, Binion Hill and Crockaughrim hill.

 History

 Local history of the area is covered in Charles McGlinchey's publication, ‘The Last of the Name’.
 It includes accounts of feuds between landlords and tenants, battles and other nuances.

 Places of interest

 A small island off Pollan Bay called Glashedy is located roughly one mile off the coast.
 The English translation of the name is the Island of the Green Cloak derived from the layer of grass present on the top.
 Throughout the ages various ships have become wrecked near to the island, which provide rich fishing grounds and also contributed the rat population to the island.

 Isle of Doagh is also nearby, though no longer separate from the mainland.

 Transport

 Ballyliffin railway station opened on 1 July 1901, but finally closed on 2 December 1935.
 It is now a private residence.